righthandabacus/righthandabacus.github.io/_posts/2022-05-12-chsws19-openpose.markdown

   arxiv: 1812.08008
 ---

-This is a library Goal of the paper: Human 2D pose estimation by identifying keypoints, supporting multiple persons in the same image.
+Goal of the paper: Human 2D pose estimation by identifying keypoints, supporting multiple persons in the same image.

 Single-person pose estimation can be done using top-down approach, but suffer from the problem of early commitment (i.e., wrong bounding box fails the subsequent steps).
 Examples of the top-down approach includes Mask R-CNN (He et al, 2017) and Alpha-Pose (from "RMPE: Regional multi-person pose estimation", Fang et al, 2017).
-Deepcut (Pishchulin et al, 2016) and Deepercut (Insafutdinov et al, 2016) are previous work on the same topic using bottom-up approach, but the challenge is on association of body parts to the same person.
+On the contrary, Deepcut (Pishchulin et al, 2016) and Deepercut (Insafutdinov et al, 2016) are previous work on the same topic using bottom-up approach, but the challenge is on association of body parts to the same person.
 The characteristics of this paper is to use *part affinity fields* (PAF) to encode the limbs in additional to key point detection.
 Part affinity fields encode the pairwise relationship between body parts of variable number of people.
 (Sec.
 2)

 ## Model for PAF and confidence maps (Sec.
 3.1 to 3.2)